enkidevs/curriculum/lua/lua-core/variables-in-lua-ii/booleans-in-lua.md

 ---
 ## Practice

-How do you create a boolean variable in Lua?
+How do you create a boolean variable in Lua? ???

-Using ???.

 - `true` or `false` keywords
 - `var` keyword